 Enjoy the flavor of juicy peaches and ripe raspberries all winter long!
 Make Raspberry Peach Freezer jam and capture the fresh summer flavors in a jar.

 The kids are back in school.
 It’s almost time to park the farming equipment.
 And my garden has completely frozen.
 It always makes me sad when the garden is over.
 There is nothing like eating cucumbers or tomatoes straight from the vine.
 This is the time of the year when I almost always have a box of fruit and some canning supplies on the counter.
-I don’t really enjoy canning that much, but, I love having the canned fruits and veggies during the winter.
+I don’t really enjoy canning that much, but, I love having canned fruits and veggies during the winter.

 My hairdresser and I love to talk about recipes.
 We both love to cook and experiment in the kitchen.
 She mentioned she had been making Raspberry Peach Freezer Jam with the berries she picked from her raspberry patch.
 I was jealous and decided to come home and make my own.

 It took me a little less than an hour from start to finish.
 My efforts will be well worth it this winter!
 I love it when my kids beg for toast just so they can have jam.
-You know, the jam really is part of the reason for eating bread or a peanut butter sandwich don’t you?
-By the way, it’s equally as good an a grilled cheese sandwich.
+You know, the jam really is part of the reason for eating bread or a peanut butter sandwich, don’t you?
+By the way, it’s equally as good as a grilled cheese sandwich.
 Think of a fruit and cheese tray!

 The day I made Raspberry Peach Freezer Jam I accidentally at peaches and fresh raspberries for lunch.
 Yum!!
 Justin wasn’t so impressed with the lunch options!
 Don’t get me wrong, he ate plenty of raspberries and peaches.
 He thought he needed a sandwich too.
 He came home at the perfect time though.
 He stirred the jam for me after I added the sugar.
 Hey, that’s hard work and I’m glad he did it!